money-wise/microservices/README.md

 - Build all service images
 - Start the NATS message broker
 - Start all microservices with the correct configuration
-- Set up the necessary network for inter-service communication
+- Set up the necessary network for inter-service communication -->

-## Service Ports

-- API Gateway: 3000
-- Auth Service: Uses NATS (no direct HTTP port)
-- Transaction Service: Uses NATS (no direct HTTP port)
-- Budget Service: Uses NATS (no direct HTTP port)
-- Analytics Service: Uses NATS (no direct HTTP port)
-- AI Insights Service: Uses NATS (no direct HTTP port)

-## Local Development (Recommended)

-If you need to develop or test services individually:
+## 2. Running the Application with Locally

+To run the app locally:

 ### Install dependencies for each service